Penetration Caps Explained — And Why Most Guides Get It Wrong

 The Common Mistake

 Most guides say “cap your penetration at 18,200.”
-That number comes from NPC resistances in PvE content.
-In PvP, player resistance values vary wildly.
-A lightly-armored Sorcerer might have 12,000 resistance — you would overcap penetration and waste stat budget if you build to 18,200.
+That number comes from the standard PvE trial boss resistance value.
+In PvP, player resistance varies wildly.
+A lightly-armored Sorcerer might sit at 12,000 resistance — building to 18,200 means you overshoot and waste stat budget.
+A fully resist-capped tank sits at 33,000 — and there, every point of penetration up to 33k is real damage.

 Practical Implications